ThinkBigAnalytics/ThinkBigChallenge2014/README.md

 <img align="middle" src="http://c.mfcreative.com/mars/landing/lohp/2014/smp/us-lohp-simplehdr-logo.png" alt="Ancestry.com"/>
 <img align="right" src="http://thinkbig.teradata.com/wp-content/themes/thinkbig/images/header/Logo128.png" alt="Think Big"/>

+>
+> Already finished?
+Then jump to [the submission page!](https://thinkbigchallenge.wufoo.com/forms/think-big-and-ancestrycom-challenge-2014)
+>

 # Think Big Challenge 2014

 Think Big and Ancestry.com have partnered to present this Big Data challenge for Strata NY 2014.
 Whether you're a Data Scientist, Engineer, or Architect -- this is your chance to show off your Big Data skills with a very interesting data set from Ancestry.com.
 In addition to competing for prizes (like a $200 Apple Store gift card), winning entries will be featured on our web site and may be included in our webinar series.